 How Fiberglass Doors Can Help

 Fiberglass exterior doors may contribute to your earned points when seeking a LEED certification.
-As a LEED certification generally measures how energy efficient a building is, fiberglass doors are one of the best ways to meet LEED requirements when it comes to exterior doors.
-Fiberglass doors are a poor conductor of heat and electricity, a feature which works with their superior insulative properties to minimize the transfer of heat between indoors and out- they are up to four times as insulating as a wood door.
+As a LEED certification generally measures how energy-efficient a building is, fiberglass doors are one of the best ways to meet LEED requirements when it comes to exterior doors.
+Fiberglass doors are a poor conductor of heat and electricity, a feature that works with their superior insulative properties to minimize the transfer of heat between indoors and out- they are up to four times as insulating as a wood door.
 This means the amount of energy lost when using a fiberglass entry door will generally be minimal when compared to doors made of other materials.

 As an ENERGY STAR Partner, Plastpro offers a selection of fiberglass entry doors that are ENERGY STAR Qualified.
-These doors in particular have been certified as energy efficient through the National Fenestration Rating Council (NFRC) and have met the United States’s Environmental Protection Agency’s (EPA) energy efficiency guidelines.
+These doors in particular have been certified as energy-efficient through the National Fenestration Rating Council (NFRC) and have met the United States’s Environmental Protection Agency’s (EPA) energy efficiency guidelines.
 Check Plastpro doors and sidelites for labels with the Solar Heat Gain Coefficient—the door’s ability to resist indirect solar radiation—and U-Factor rating: how well a product keeps heat trapped inside.
 Plastpro’s fiberglass doors are also certified as compliant with LEED standards for indoor air quality.

-When looking for the most energy efficient door to help meet your LEED requirements, it’s also important to consider the climate of the area where you live.
+When looking for the most energy-efficient door to help meet your LEED requirements, it’s also important to consider the climate of the area where you live.
 For example, a Solar Heat Gain Coefficient with a rating on the lower end might be better in a warmer climate, to keep the indoors cooler, and the opposite is true in a cooler climate.
 Climate, ratings (U-Factor, R-values, and Solar Heat Gain Coefficient), and LEED requirements are all important to factor in when deciding on the best entry door in terms of energy efficiency.

 In addition to energy efficiency and a longer, less wasteful lifespan, Plastpro’s doors also align with LEED certification in regards to providing a healthy space, as the doors resist the buildup of mold, which is detrimental to indoor air quality and human health.

 To find a Plastpro dealer near you, visit our Where to Buy page.
-For more information on Plastpro’s energy efficient fiberglass doors, visit our website.
+For more information on Plastpro’s energy-efficient fiberglass doors, visit our website.